jpuritz/EecSeq/Protocol.md

 |Agencourt AMPure XP                     |Beckman Coulter   | A63881|

 ## Blocking Oligos

+Note that if using custom DNA adapters, it is critical to ensure that the blocking oligos match the adapter sequences.

 |Name       |5' to 3' Sequence                                                |
 |-----------|------------------------------------------------------------------|
 | BO1.P5.F  | AATGATACGGCGACCACCGAGATCTACACTCTTTCCCTACACGACGCTCTTCCGATCT       |